Sixth Sunday of Easter & Holy Baptism

 but only say the word and my soul shall be healed.

-The celbrant first receives the Sacrament and then says the communion antiphon.
+The priest first receives the Sacrament and then says the communion antiphon.

 If you require a gluten free host please tell one of the stewards.